devslopes/dwa-orientation-curriculum/computer-setup/windows-computer-setup.md

   to check if you are on version 2, if not follow the [WSL2 invalid machine configuration troubleshooting](https://github.com/devslopes/dwa-orientation-curriculum/blob/master/computer-setup/common-wsl-debugging.md#wsl2-invalid-machine-configuration-troubleshooting) steps before continuing to step 6

-6. Restart your computer to finish the installation.
+7. Restart your computer to finish the installation.
+   **From here on all commands should be run in the Ubuntu terminal**

-7. Open the Ubuntu application (should have an orange circular icon) as an administrator.
+8. Open the Ubuntu application (should have an orange circular icon) as an administrator.
 Right-click the top of your Ubuntu window and go to Properties.
    1. Make sure to click the box that says `use Ctr + Shift + C/V as Copy/Paste`
-   1. This will make it easier to copy stuff over to your ubuntu terminal both now and in the future
+   2. This will make it easier to copy stuff over to your ubuntu terminal both now and in the future

 [Video tutorial for the installation process](https://www.loom.com/share/7dab16c5803f4af5abf6dc24efd51749?sid=a100f5ef-0acd-4044-b514-bfca17ae8c3d)